CompuTec/computec-docs/docs/processforce/user-guide/quality-control/inspectors.md

 ![Inspector](./media/inspectors/inspector.webp)

-This form allows the user to define the Inspectors used to conduct the Quality Control Tests and the Warehouse they are allocated to.
+This form allows the user to define the Inspectors, used to conduct the Quality Control Tests and the Warehouse they are allocated to.

 This data is used within the Quality Control Test Form.